User-defined rule files and lib libraries¶

 <rule-name>.lua

-: This is the rule evaluation script implemented in Lua syntax.
-However, it cannot reference or use standard Lua libraries; only built-in Lua libraries and functions are available. -
+: This is the judgment script for the rule, implemented based on Lua syntax, but it cannot reference or use standard Lua libraries.
+Only built-in Lua libraries and built-in functions can be used. -

 <rule-name>.manifest